rjbultitude/theconditionalorchestra/README.md

 Consider only playing it when the inversions are being used

-Consider using `dew point` as another data input
+Consider using `dew point` as another data input.
+Is proportional to pressure and humidity.

 Change longNote depending on temperature conditions